pbackesphys/ecalphisym/README.md

 ```
 python3 eflow_processor.py --dbname ecal_prompt_v1 --campaign prompt --eras Run2022C,Run2022D -w PATH/weights.txt -o OUTPUTDIR
 ```
-Where dbname, campaign, and eras are needed to catch files with the pytools, -w specify the path weight file from the previous step, -o the output directory.
+Where dbname, campaign, and eras are needed to catch files with the pytools, -w specify the path weight file from the previous step (if not given, the eflow ics are calculated without the eta-weights), -o the output directory.
-Moreover, --savePlots option saves the history plots of some crystals.
+Moreover, --savePlots option saves the history plots of some crystals to check everything is fine.